polkadot-fellows/RFCs/text/0163-ec-host-functions.md

 The product of zero terms is one.
 For example, for BLS12-381, the result is the identity element in Fq12 (the BLS12-381 target field), serialized as a single `0x01` byte followed by 575 zero bytes.

+Degenerate twisted Edwards results.
+Incomplete twisted Edwards curves such as Bandersnatch use addition/doubling formulas that, when fed inputs outside the prime-order subgroup, can land on a projective point with `z = 0`.
+Such a point has no affine `(x, y)` representative and therefore cannot be written to the output buffer (the conversion to affine would divide by zero).
+In this case `msm` and `mul` return `DegeneratePoint` instead of writing a result.
+The output encoding is unchanged: no sentinel bit and no projective codec are introduced.

+Honest callers that restrict their inputs to the prime-order subgroup never reach this path.
+Callers that need a total operation regardless of input (for example, an Arkworks-compatible layer where the host call must return a curve point) may, on receiving `DegeneratePoint`, substitute an explicitly invalid projective point such as the all-zero `(0, 0, 0, 0)`.
+That value is not a valid curve point, so any downstream on-curve or subgroup-membership check on the result rejects it rather than silently accepting an identity-like value.
+This fallback is a per-curve policy decision left to the caller, not part of the host function ABI.

 #### Usage Example